je-r/GraphQL-ASP.NET-WebAPI/README.md

  how it works?

- open Chrome with GraphQL extension, open URL (for example local one in debug mode: https://localhost:44354/api/GraphQL) and issue this query:
+ open Chrome with GraphQL extension (from here: https://chrome.google.com/webstore/detail/graphql-playground-for-ch/kjhjcgclphafojaeeickcokfbhlegecd), open URL (for example local one in debug mode: https://localhost:44354/api/GraphQL) and issue this query:

 query foo { hero { id name appearsIn } }